arpwal/contactsmanager-ios/docs/ContactSearch.md

 # Accessing & Searching Contacts

 The ContactsManager provides powerful methods to access and search contacts based on different criteria.
+All contacts are automatically synced when access is granted and kept up to date.

 ## Fetching Contacts by Field Type
 ```swift